ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 ![]({{ site.baseurl }}/assets/images/BatchNorm/ICS-1.png)
 *Target function (Image by Author)*

 Somehow, let's say that the training data values that we input to the model cover only a part of the range of output values.
-The model is therefore able to learn only a subset of the target function.
+The model is, therefore, able to learn only a subset of the target function.

 ![]({{ site.baseurl }}/assets/images/BatchNorm/ICS-2.png)
 *Training data distribution (Image by Author)*